kanety/jquery-simple-toggle/README.md

 # jquery-simple-toggle

-A jquery plugin for simple toggle boxes.
+A jquery plugin for simple togglable panels.

 ## Dependencies